 Who gets reflux?

-It occurs because the muscle at the lower end of the food pipe (oesophagus) is too relaxed.
-So, some of the contents of the stomach pass up into the oesophagus, leading to regurgitation or being sick (vomiting).
+It occurs because the muscle at the lower end of the gullet (oesophagus) is too relaxed.
+So, some of the contents of the stomach pass up into the gullet, leading to regurgitation or being sick (vomiting).
 As the contents of the stomach are acidic this can irritate the lining of the oesophagus.
 When gastro-oesophageal reflux is associated with troublesome symptoms (such as poor weight gain, unexplained crying or distressed behaviour) it is known as gastro-oesophageal reflux disease (GORD).

 Gastro-oesophageal reflux is more common in babies who are born prematurely and also in those who have a very low birth weight.
 It is also more common in babies or children who have some impairment of their muscles and nerves (for example, those with cerebral palsy) or those with cow's milk allergy.